 Compare to: Mass produced alternatives at our price point utilize 0.5” frames, sometimes made from particleboard, that will literally crumble over time.
 They might skip glue and corner blocks, using simple stapling to connect the pieces that are fundamental to the architecture of your piece.
 We’ve even seen so-called high-end sofas (with price tags to match) use such flimsy materials and craftsmanship.

-Springs are the unsung hero of sofa comfort: important for both the comfort and durability of your piece, these essential building blocks need to be selected with careful consideration.
+Springs are the unsung hero of sofa comfort: important for both the comfort and durability of upholstered seating, these essential building blocks need to be selected with careful consideration.
 This is why we’ve designed each of our sofas to utilize the perfect spring construction for the shape and comfort profile of the piece.
 All of our springs are covered by a lifetime warranty so that no matter how many movies you watch, forts you build, or books you read, you’ll never experience an uneven sit, loose poking springs, or sagging support.

 Compare to: Buried inside the core of your piece, spring construction is a relatively easy place for other brands to cut costs without the customer immediately knowing.
 One of the most common offenses in lower-grade furniture is spreading out a lower number of springs–translating into a more uneven, uncomfortable sit that will degrade over time.